MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 *Please note this feature is currently in development with a planned Private Preview in 2023.
 If you are interested in previewing this feature, please drop your email address here.*

-Businesses using an order management system often struggle with visibility into automated fulfillment decisions happening behind the scenes, as well as maintaining some predictability of outcomes over time.
-Additionally, testing the outcomes of a fulfillment system, or attempting to run experiements to discover better strategies to deploy, have to be performed on real-life orders and customers, risking negative impact on revenue and customer sastisfaction.
+Businesses using order management systems often struggle with visibility into the automated fulfillment decisions of those systems, as well as having some predictability of outcomes over time.
+Additionally, A/B testing the outcomes of a fulfillment system, or attempting to run experiements to discover better strategies, have to be performed on real-life orders and customers, risking impact on customer sastisfaction, revenue, and costs.

 The new Simulations feature for IOM is a no-code, business user friendly tool that allows you to run experiments on your data, not your customers.
 IOM Simulations uses your own data and repeatedly [samples that data](https://en.wikipedia.org/wiki/Monte_Carlo_method) over and over again based on parameters that you set for a given scenario, and provides estimated results from those scenarios to help you deploy new strategies with more confidence.
 Knowing the expected values of swapping out fulfillment centers or adjusting the allowable distance for deliveries, among other experiments, will help you make data-informed decisions that can dramatially improve your business results.

-Please note all screenshots below are from a pre-production version of the feature, and may not demonstrate how the end product may appear.
+*Please note all screenshots below are from a pre-production version of the feature, and may not demonstrate how the end product may appear.*

 ## Accessing IOM Simulations